MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-refresh.md

 :::image type="content" source="media/concept-dataflow-refresh/refresh-dataflow-now.png" alt-text="Screenshot showing where to select refresh in the workspace list view.":::

 There are other ways an on-demand dataflow refresh can be triggered.
-When publishing a dataflow, an on-demand refresh is started if the dataflow publish operation is successful.
+When a dataflow publish completes successfully, an on-demand refresh is started.
 On-demand refresh can also be triggered via [a pipeline that contains a dataflow activity](dataflow-activity.md).

 ## Scheduled refresh